LightBitsLabs/los-csi/docs/src/workload_deployment/helm/secret_and_storage_class_helm.md

 ## Secret and StorageClass Chart

-This Chart will install the following resources:
+This shart will install the following resources:

 - A `Secret` containing the lightos JWT
 - A `StorageClass` referencing the secret and configured with all values needed to provision volumes on LightOS.